Kelowna Mountie at centre of three lawsuits receives AG’s support - BC Local News

 Read’s claim states she only became aware that she had a right to complain and take legal action against Browning’s actions following media reports about the allegations made by Wang against Browning and the RCMP’s statements that “they take complaints seriously.”

-Browning has been on desk duty since the incident was publicized and both internal and criminal investigations into her actions regarding the UBCO incident are ongoing.
+Browning has been on desk duty since the UBCO incident was publicized and both internal and criminal investigations into her actions in that case are ongoing.

 Do you have something to add to this story, or something else we should report on?
 Email: michael.rodriguez@kelownacapnews.com